lucianoayres/satoshi/README.md

 3. **Configure Environment Variables**

-    - Create a `.env` file in the root directory.
+    - Create a `.env` file in the root directory using the provided example:

+        ```bash
+        cp .env.example .env
+        ```

-    - Add your Mercado Bitcoin API credentials and desired investment parameters:
+    - Open `.env` and add your Mercado Bitcoin API credentials and desired investment parameters:

         ```ini
         MERCADO_BITCOIN_API_ID=your_api_id